Dimo-Hristov/Education-at-SoftUni/7 JS Back-End/11 Exam prep Wizard Creatures/instructions.md

 - install jsonwebtoken
 - promisify it
 - generate secret
-  -generate token in service login
+- generate token in service login

+15. return token in cookie

+- install cookie-praser
+- configure cookie-praser
+- set cookie with the token